rejsmont/nuclearP/README.md

 Tikhonov-Mueller deconvolution, WEKA for machine learning-based probability map calculation and 3D ImageJ Suite for final segmentation and 3D object management.

-The macros are implemented in Jython and ImageJ macro language.
+The macros are implemented in Jython and use Java APIs of plugins.